yapdiangcokrissia/SolidityAssessment/README.md

 - **Balances**: The token uses a mapping variable `balances` to associate each address with a uint value representing the balance of that address.
 The `balances` mapping is publicly accessible.

-- **Minting**: The contract includes a `mint` function which can be called to increase the total supply and add tokens to a specific address.
+- **Mint Function**: The contract includes a `mint` function which can be called to increase the total supply and add tokens to a specific address.
 This function takes two parameters: `_address` (the address to receive the tokens) and `_value` (the amount of tokens to be minted).

-- **Burning**: The contract also includes a `burn` function which can be called to decrease the total supply and remove tokens from a specific address.
+- **Burn Function**: The contract also includes a `burn` function which can be called to decrease the total supply and remove tokens from a specific address.
 This function takes two parameters: `_address` (the address from which tokens will be burned) and `_value` (the amount of tokens to be burned).
 It checks if the balance of the `_address` is greater than or equal to the `_value` before performing the burn operation.

 ## Usage

-To use the MyToken contract, you can deploy it on the Ethereum blockchain using a development environment like Remix or Truffle.
+To use the MyToken contract, you can deploy it on the Ethereum blockchain using a development environment like Remix.
 Once deployed, you can interact with the contract by calling the `mint` and `burn` functions to manage the token supply and balances.

-Please note that this is a basic token contract and should be used for educational purposes or as a starting point for more complex token contracts.
-It does not include features like transferring tokens between addresses or managing ownership.
+Note that this is a simple token contract and that it should only be used for learning or as a starting point for complex token contracts.
+It does not provide options for managing ownership or moving tokens between addresses.

 ## License